vic-ma/howtodismantle.github.io/_posts/2025-06-29-How-to-Build-a-Company-Newsstand-with-Just-a-SharePoint-List-(and-Peakboard-Magic).md

 ![image](/assets/2025-06-29/060.png)

+## Build the Peakboard app

+Now, let's take a look at the Peakboard side.

-## Configure the data source
+### Add the document library data source

-The first step in the Peakboard application is to create a SharePoint list data source that gets a list of entries from a document library, the media.
-We need this list to translate the Look up ID to the filename later.
+First, we create a SharePoint list data source that pulls images from our document library.
+We need this data source in order to translate a lookup ID into a filename.

 ![image](/assets/2025-06-29/070.png)

+### Add the news articles data source

 The second data source we need to get the actual news.
 In the screenshot we can see the Media column.
 It only contains the ID of the row of the list it refers to.
 Thats why we need this first list to translate this ID to the actual file name of the image.